Chi Haotian

 Chi Haotian (迟浩田 (遲浩田, Chí Hàotián); born 9 July 1929), also spelled as Chih Hao-tien, is a retired general of the Chinese People's Liberation Army.
-He served as Minister of National Defence from 1993 to 2003.
+He served as Minister of National Defense from 1993 to 2003.

-Biography
+Early life

+Chi was born 9 July 1929, in a poor mountain village in Zhaoyuan, Shandong, Republic of China.
+His family was, large with eleven siblings, four of whom died young.
+Yet even in such circumstances, when Chi was seven, his mother made up her mind and insisted on sending him to school.
+She hoped her son would acquire learning and become a teacher when he grew up.
+The good times did not last: in 1941 the Imperial Japanese Army carried out a large-scale pacification campaign in the Jiaodong region, committing arson, murder, rape, and looting in Chi's hometown.
+After this experience, his mother decided to send her third son, Chi Haotian, to join the army as well.

+Military career

-Chi was born 9 July 1929 in Zhaoyuan, Shandong, Republic of China.
-In October 1946 he joined the Chinese Communist Party (CCP).
-He was recruited to the army in July 1945, and graduated from the synthesis department of Military Academy of PLA.
+Chi was recruited to the army in July 1945, and graduated from the synthesis department of Military Academy of PLA.
+During the Korean War, he served as the battalion instructor and deputy director of a regimental political department within the 27th Corps of the People's Volunteer Army in North Korea.
+For his valor during the war, he received a "Class-One" commendation.

 In 1973, he became the vice political commissar of Beijing Military Region, and vice editor in chief of a prominent newspaper "People's Daily".
+In 1976, in the aftermath of the earthquake in Tangshan, Chi was appointed as deputy commander of the Tangshan Earthquake Relief Headquarters, overseeing the People Liberation Army's aid to the victims of the earthquake.
 He later became vice director of the general staff department of PLA and the director of political department under it, the political commissar of Jinan Military Region, and the head of the general staff department of PLA as well as the secretary of CCP's committee there.
-He was elected as a member of central military commission in 1988.
+He was elected as a member of Central Military Commission (CMC) in 1988.

 In May and June 1989, Chi played an important role in directing the military's enforcement of martial law in Beijing to suppress the Tiananmen Square Protests in the national capital.
 As chief of staff he instructed the commanding officers of the Beijing, Shenyang, and Jinan Military Districts to "finalize the name list of every group army division scheduled to advance into Beijing and their exact times of departure and arrival, as well as details regarding primary duties", according to the "Daily report" (Meiri yibao) from the Central Military Commission Office, dated 19 May 1989.
-This military buildup resulted in the so-called Beijing massacre, which took place on 4 June that year.
+This military buildup resulted in the massacre, which took place on 4 June that year.